 Learn more about the indigenous nations of the area:

-Traditional Hand Games Tournament - Salt River First Nation's Treaty Land Entitlement Days:
+Traditional Hand Games Tournament - Salt River First Nation's Treaty Land Entitlement Days (end of June):

 Immerse yourself in the fun and excitement of this traditional Dene team event where locals show off their skills and wit.
 Try to figure out the strategy to winning.
 Feel the pulse of the drum beating and the energy of the participants as they signal and point.
 After a day of games, join the locals for some traditional food and northern conversation at the community feast.
 One of the largest Hand Games Tournaments is organized by the local Salt River First Nation in late June along with their Treaty Land Entitlement Days celebrations.

-Make a point of stopping by on June 21, National Aboriginal Day, and try your hand at cooking bannock over a fire and checking out all of the uniqe events.
+Make a point of stopping by on June 21, Nationa Indigenous Persons Day (a statutory holiday in the Northwest Territories!), and try your hand at cooking bannock over a fire and checking out all of the uniqe events.

 Northern Life Museum & Cultural Centre: